 Unless there is an organic link between the subjective impressions of the author and his objective representation of reality, he will not achieve even superficial credibility, let alone authenticity and inner truth.
 The quality of beauty is in the truth of life, newly assimilated and imparted by the artist, in fidelity to his personal vision.
 (Sculpting In Time, 1986)

 Cinéma pur was a term coined by French director Henri Chomette which he first introduced in his short film Five Minutes of Pure Cinema (1925).
-The concept was taken on strongly by the French New Wave movement of Cahier Du Cinema, with French director Robert Bresson once describing how,
+The concept was taken on strongly by the French New Wave movement of Cahier Du Cinema, with French director Robert Bresson once describing IN 1975 how,‘Cinematography is a writing with images in movement’.

 Essentially it represents a belief that cinema in its purest form should utilise cinematography and atmosphere to evoke emotion and captivate the audience.
 Tarkovsky although never referencing the theory directly, was very much in line with this school of thought and once said,